kirmar/delaysay/README.md

 TBD

 Save the signing signature in the SSM Parameter Store.
 Its parameter name should be the value of $DELAYSAY_STRIPE_CHECKOUT_SIGNING_SECRET.

+## Create customer master key (CMK)

+In your KMS console, create a new key.
+- For the key type, select **"Symetric"**
+- For the key material origin, select **"KMS"**
+- For the alias, type in the value of $DELAYSAY_KMS_MASTER_KEY_ALIAS
+- For the key administrators, select **"admin"**
+- Allow key administrators to delete this key.
+- For "IAM users and roles that can use the CMK in cryptographic operations," select the roles from DelaySayFunction and DelaySayUserAuthorizationFunction
+- Finish.

+Click the alias and copy the ARN to $DELAYSAY_KMS_MASTER_KEY_ARN.

 ## Cleanup